CHN Logo CHN Banner

 Help!
 I still have questions, what should I do?

 If you still have questions, call your CHN Local Contact or The Homeschool Hot Line at (800)327-5339 for more information.
 Email the legal rights committee about any problems you may have with Department of Education officials.
-For more information, see CHN's book, The California Homeschool Guide.

 Please send comments to the Webmaster.